Konrad-Jalowy/mycodingnotes/vanilla-js/algorithms/README.md

 - pick up random index between 0 and arr.len - 1
 - swap element with index 0 with that random index
 - start loop as you always do with pivot being first element, but in fact its random element thanks to that extra swap. it wasnt hard to add that to algorithm.
+- random pivot is also better for performance!